 Traditional tooth replacement options such as bridges (partials) & dentures only structurally replaced the crown part of your missing tooth.
 Bridges or partials replace your tooth by attaching an artificial tooth to the healthy teeth nearby.
 Dentures replace an entire upper or lower arch of teeth & visually replace the gums too for a natural look.
 Neither of these options anchor replacement teeth in your jaw or gums, which means that people with these appliances have to avoid many foods & may experience slipping or discomfort when eating or speaking.

-With the quickly-advancing technology of dental implants, we can finally offer a restorative dentistry option that replaces your missing teeth both visually & functionally.
+With the quickly-advancing technology of dental implants, we can finally offer a restorative dentistry option that replaces your missing teeth both visually and functionally.

 Dental implants actually consist of two parts, just like your natural teeth.
 The implant itself acts as an artificial tooth root & is secured in the bone of your jaw just like a real root.
 Implants are made of a special kind of bio-safe titanium.
 Both this special metal & the screw-like shape of the implant’s lower portion are designed so that bone will grow around it, keeping it tightly in place.